DelvonRH/MERN-Blog-Project/README.md

 The following **required** functionality is completed:

-- [x] User can navigate to Sign Up page.
+- [x] User can navigate to "Sign Up" page.
-- [x] User can navigate to Sign In page.
+- [x] User can navigate to "Sign In" page.
 - [x] User can sign up.
 - [x] User can sign in.
 - [x] User sign in persists.

 The following **optional** features are implemented:

+- [x] Added error alerts if user fails to login or sends empty data on sign up page.
 - [x] User can click on moon icon to switch page to dark mode.
 - [x] Website is responsive and can be viewed on different devices.
 - [x] User can sign up using Oauth.
 - [x] User can sign in using Oauth.
 - [x] User information is displayed in the header.

 ## Video Walkthrough: